 Notice that there was an overall scaling ambiguity in Witten's topological gravity Lagrangian, which can be viewed as fixing the coupling constant of the theory $1/g^2$.
 In addition, we can also add the Euler density which is topological with a strength $\kappa$.
 We thus end up with the following contributions to the gravitational part of the action\footnote{We are in Euclidean space with the path integral weighted by $e^{-S}$.}

-The action $S_{KS}$ was obtained by Komargodski and Schwimmer ~\cite{Komargodski:2011vj} by studying the scaling anomaly functional.
+The action $S_{\rm anomaly}$ was derived some time ago in~\cite{Fradkin:1983tg} and was more recently used by Komargodski and Schwimmer ~\cite{Komargodski:2011vj} in the proof of the $a$-theorem.
 In a sense the field $\tau$ can be viewed as a BRST invariant dynamical coupling constant of the theory which the topological theory allows.
-For example it can be viewed as being related to the topological invariant field $|\Phi |=v_0^2\ {\rm exp} (-2\tau)$ in Witten's theory, and integrating this field out will generate the effective terms in $S_{KS}$.
-This in particular guarantees that $S_{KS}$ can be completed to a BRST invariant part of the topological theory.
+For example it can be viewed as being related to the topological invariant field $|\Phi |=v_0^2\ {\rm exp} (-2\tau)$ in Witten's theory, and integrating this field out will generate the effective terms in $S_{\rm anomaly}$.
+This in particular guarantees that $S_{\rm anomaly}$ can be completed to a BRST invariant part of the topological theory.
 Note that the $1/g^2$ can be identified with the expectation value of $-c\tau/16\pi^2$ so that the above can be considered an action for `dilaton-conformal gravity' with $\tau$ playing the role of the dilaton.
 Note that this identification, due to the fact that $c>0$ which is a consequence of unitarity, implies that at larger distances where $\tau$ increases, it corresponds to decreasing $1/g^2$, or making $g$ bigger.